 Business survey suggests US labor market may have peaked

-There is an even balance in the share of U.S. businesses reporting decreases and increases in employment for the first time in a decade, a survey showed on Monday, the latest suggestion that the labor market has likely peaked and job growth could slow this year.

-WASHINGTON: There is an even balance in the share of U.S. businesses reporting decreases and increases in employment for the first time in a decade, a survey showed on Monday, the latest suggestion that the labor market has likely peaked and job growth could slow this year.
+WASHINGTON: There is an even balance in the share of US businesses reporting decreases and increases in employment for the first time in a decade, a survey showed on Monday (Jan 27), the latest suggestion that the labor market has likely peaked and job growth could slow this year.

 The findings of the National Association for Business Economics' (NABE) fourth-quarter business conditions survey followed on the heels of a government report this month showing job openings falling by the most in more than four years in November.